Sunday, September 8, 2013

 If your house were to catch fire and, once your family and pets were safely outside, you realized you had time to go back inside and rescue only one item, what would you choose?

-At 10 I would have saved my Lionel electric trains.
+At ten, I would have saved my Lionel electric trains.
 They were destroyed in my teens by a basement flood during a rainstorm.

-At 20 I would have gone back for whatever my mother asked me to get.
+At twenty, I would have gone back for whatever my mother asked me to get.
 My father had died six years earlier and our family’s emotional wounds were still raw.
 She would have probably instructed me to get his overcoat she kept hanging in the front closet.
-It was finally given to Goodwill last year when mom sold her house and moved to Assisted Living.

-At 30 I would have rescued my portfolio.
+At thirty, I would have rescued my portfolio.
 I was a writer for a New York ad agency and advertising professionals were expected to keep leather albums of their best work to show future employers in order to continue their way up the ladder to jobs at bigger and better agencies.
-I threw away every sample of every ad, brochure, video and direct mail piece I had ever written when I retired from the day-to-day business of running my agency two years ago.
+When I retired, I threw away every sample of every ad, brochure, video and direct mail piece I had ever written.
 What was the point of saving them?
 I’m not going to be applying for copywriting jobs anytime soon.

-At 50, I would have run back inside for the back-up disk of my company’s financial records I kept at home, just in case something unforeseen happened at the office.
+At fifty, I would have run back inside for the disk of my company’s financial records I kept at home, just in case something unforeseen happened at the office.
 You couldn’t have convinced me anything was more important.

-And that decision was remarkably easy -- a framed snapshot of our sons, ages six and three, standing on the deck of a cruise ship in the summer of 1989.
+I am 73 as I write this.
+If our house caught fire today and I could only take one thing, that decision would be remarkably easy -- a framed snapshot of our sons, ages six and three, standing on the deck of a cruise ship in the summer of 1989.

 We had decided to take a short test cruise to determine if a longer cruise was the type of family vacation we might enjoy in the future.
 Our room had three beds – a double for us and bunk beds for the boys.
 While there were many kid-friendly activities in which they could have participated, from swimming in the pool to arts/crafts classes to watching movies in the theater, the boys spent almost every waking hour of that cruise climbing, jumping and playing on those stupid bunk beds while arguing, wailing and ultimately coming to blows over who got to sleep on the top one.

 The ship’s newsletter advised that, for the captain’s dinner the last night, passengers were expected to dress up.
-Before we went to the dining room I rousted the boys from the bunk beds on which they were climbing and jumping while wearing the nice clothes their mother had dressed them in, and made them go to the upper deck to pose for a picture.
+Before we went to the dining room I rousted the boys from the bunk beds on which they were climbing and jumping in their nicest clothes.
+The six year-old, a redhead, was wearing a seersucker jacket with a clip-on bowtie.
+His three year old blond brother was in a sailor suit.
+Before dinner, I took them to the upper deck to pose for a picture.

 “Hold hands,” I ordered.
 They refused.
 “C’mon guys, pretend you like each other,” I cajoled.
 Again they refused.
-“Hold hands, dammit,” I finally barked, “Or we’re not going to Disney when we get back to land.”
-They reluctantly clasped each others’ hands for one brief moment and I snapped the shot that has been displayed on a shelf in the family room ever since.
+“Hold hands, dammit,” I finally barked, “or we’re not going to Disney World when we get back to land.”
+They reluctantly clasped each others’ hands for one brief moment, and I snapped the shot that has been displayed on a shelf in our homes ever since.
+They look miserable but damn, they are adorable.
+If I could relive one specific moment of my 73 years, that would be it.

 Funny but I worked hard all my life to buy nice things and when it comes down to it, the most valuable possession of all -- the one thing worth more than the rest combined -- turns out to be a photo that probably cost a dime to print at Walgreen’s.